 About the Dragon Boat Upstate Festival

-The Dragon Boat Upstate Festival benefits cancer research and survivorship programs at the Cancer Institute of Greenville Health System (GHS), Winn the Fight (ITOR) and the South Carolina Ovarian Cancer Foundation.
+The Dragon Boat Upstate Festival benefits cancer research and survivorship programs at the Cancer Institute of Greenville Health System (GHS), Institute for Translational Oncology Research (ITOR), Center for Integrative Oncology and Survivorship (CIOS), Center for Cancer Prevention and Wellness, and the South Carolina Ovarian Cancer Foundation.

 Want more information on how we are putting your dollars to work?
 Download the Dollars At Work Fact Sheet.